syncfusion-content/blazor-docs/blazor/speeddial/styles.md

 ---
 layout: post
-title: Styles with Blazor SpeedDial Component | Syncfusion
+title: Styles in Blazor SpeedDial Component | Syncfusion
-description: Checkout and learn about styles with Blazor SpeedDial component in Blazor Server App and Blazor WebAssembly App.
+description: Checkout and learn about styles in Blazor SpeedDial component and much more.
 platform: Blazor
 control: SpeedDial
 documentation: ug